 Try and apply for cumulative deposits, as they tend to compound interest.
 Banks compound interest every quarter, while company Fds do not.
 The law of compounding will ensure higher yields in the future.

-Some companies like KTDC compound interest every month, so your yields tend to be very high.
+Some companies like KTDFC compound interest every month, so your yields tend to be very high.
 However, do also look at other aspects like safety, liquidity etc.

 Do not withdraw your deposits early

 Remember you should not withdraw your fixed deposits early.
 There is a penalty that is levied.
 In most cases banks levy a penalty of 1 per cent for early withdrawal of money before maturity.